Data Source Management

 the permissions themselves are managed by Immuta, and the actions associated with the permissions cannot be altered.

-Authorizations are custom tags that are applied to users to restrict what data users can see.
-Authorizations can be added manually or mapped in from LDAP or Active Directory.
+Attributes are custom tags that are applied to users to restrict what data users can see.
+Attributes can be added manually or mapped in from LDAP or Active Directory.

 The Data Dictionary provides information about the columns within the data source, including column names and value types.
 Users subscribed to the data source can post and reply to discussion threads by commenting on the Data Dictionary.